DSprtn/GTFO_VR_Plugin/README.md

 	Haptics

 	Snap turn

+	Customized melee mechanics for VR

 ## Known issues:
+	SteamVR games crash often on v28 of Oculus.
+There's a workaround in the config that should reduce crashing with some small side effects (Oculus Crash workaround.)

 	If a crash occurs send me the output log from the path given below (before starting another game!):
 	SteamApps/GTFO/Bepinex/LogOutput.log